Outreach and Prevention Services

-CAPS outreach includes trainings, workshops, orientations, resource fairs, panels, and postventions, that are provided (by request) to student groups, faculty, and staff in various departments or programs, university classes, and other campus entities.
+CAPS outreach includes trainings, workshops, orientations, resource fairs, panels, and postventions, that are provided by request (see Outreach Request Form button below) to student groups, faculty, and staff in various departments or programs, university classes, and other campus entities.
 These initiatives can cover a wide range of topics, including CAPS services, stress management, trauma, supporting a student of concern, mental health and minority populations, suicide prevention, eating concerns, and mindfulness.

 - I CARE trainings open for the Penn community each semester

 - Interactive workshops on a range of topics related to mental health, wellness, and diversity and inclusion.
 For a list of CAPS workshops, click here.

 - 15-30 minute presentation that includes an introduction to CAPS’ services, defining mental health, and ways to support wellbeing.

 - Staff attend tabling events where we connect with attendees and provide CAPS informational materials.

 - CAPS staff participate in a range of panel topics related to mental health, diversity and inclusion, and ways to support student mental health.